Skip to main content

 A state of significant energy deficit, often pursued for weight loss, presents a unique challenge to the endocrine system.
 The body perceives a severe lack of energy as a threat, often leading to a downregulation of “expensive” metabolic processes, including the reproductive axis.
 This can manifest as reduced testosterone production and impaired AR sensitivity.

 However, research indicates that this effect can be mitigated.
-One study involving a severe energy deficit demonstrated that maintaining adequate (around 1.6-1.8 g/kg/day) while undergoing testosterone supplementation actually upregulated androgen receptor protein content.
+One study involving a severe energy deficit demonstrated that maintaining adequate protein intake (around 1.6-1.8 g/kg/day) while undergoing testosterone supplementation actually upregulated androgen receptor protein content.
 This highlights a critical principle ∞ even in a deficit, providing the right nutritional signals, especially sufficient protein, can help preserve the integrity of the androgen signaling system.

 Dietary Strategy Mechanism of Action Impact on Androgen Receptor Sensitivity